LauraVav/documentation/my-website/docs/intro.md

 sidebar_position: 1
 ---

-# Getting started with the API
+# Getting started 🚀

-Let's discover **Lettria in less than 5 minutes**.
+This page will help you get started with **Lettria documentation**.
+You'll be up and running in no time!

+Our documentation is here to guide you through your usage of our public API.
+You'll find all you need in regards to every object returned by the Lettria API.

-## Getting you API key
+## Getting you API key 🔑

-To be able to make requests on our API you need an API key.
-You can manage your subscriptions and get a free key directly from your Dashboard.
+In order to start using our API you'll need a personal API key from Lettria.
+Once you install the Lettria Python SDK you can add you own documents and start analyzing using our NLP.

-## Installing Lettria
+## Installing Lettria 👨🏻‍💻

 Lettria provides you with a Python package to facilitate the use of its API.
 You can install the latest version via pip, a package manager for Python.

 ```shell
 pip install lettria
 ```

-## Importing the library
+## Importing the library 📚

 In order to use the Lettria API you'll need to import the library.

 ```shell
 import lettria
 ```
+## Ready, set....go! 🏃‍♀️

+Now your ready to add your document and start analyzing your text.
+Check out the left hand menu 👈 to see which tools you would like to use to extract the elements you need.